adelowo/gbowo/README.md

      */
     public function setAdapter(AdapterInterface $adapter)
     {
-        $this->adapter = $adapter ; //useful for helpers like getting the already configured Client object return $this;
+        //useful for helpers like getting stuffs from "accessors" on the adapter instance like the already configured HttpClient object
+        $this->adapter = $adapter ;
+        return $this;
     }
 }